ZyCallado/cics-flow/README.md

 # CICS Flow | Document Management System

-CICS Flow is a high-fidelity document management portal specifically designed for the **College of Information and Computing Sciences (CICS)**.
+CICS Flow is a high-fidelity document management portal specifically designed for the **College of Information and Computing Studies (CICS)**.
 It streamlines the distribution of academic resources while providing administrators with robust oversight and AI-driven security insights.

 ## 🚀 Key Features